WebP ConverterWebP Converter API

 Handling Rate Limits

-Free Plan: When you exceed your rate limit, WebP Converter API returns a 429 Too Many Requests status code.
+Free Plan: When you exceed your rate limit, WebP Converter returns a 429 Too Many Requests status code.
 Your application should implement appropriate backoff logic to handle this gracefully.

 Paid Plans: No rate limiting or throttling applied.
 All paid plans (Starter, Pro, Mega) are production-ready.

-• Monitor the rate limit headers to track your usage (Free plan only)
+• Monitor the rate limit headers to track your WebP Converter usage (Free plan only)

-• Implement caching where appropriate to reduce API calls
+• Cache webp converter responses where appropriate to reduce API calls

-• Upgrade to Pro or Mega for guaranteed no-throttle performance
+• Upgrade to Pro or Mega for guaranteed no-throttle WebP Converter performance

-Note: Rate limits are separate from credit consumption.
-You may have credits remaining but still hit rate limits on Free tier.
+Note: WebP Converter rate limits are separate from credit consumption.
+You may have credits remaining but still hit rate limits when using WebP Converter on Free tier.

 Error Codes